k1W1M4ng0/diff-sync-js/README.md

 When a bit is successfully received, the new bits from one user are appended **before** the changes made by the other user that were not transmitted.

+The disadvantage might be, that if both the Client AND the Server Receive Chances are low, there might or will be a colission and the Text will not be the same.
+The advantage would be that, if one of the two Receive Chances are low, it's not an issue, since all of the changes will be updated once a bit is received again.

 ### Where / how is the edit stack implemented?
 How can the stack be packaged for sending?

 It is implemented as JS array, in the container: